 I have worked for a multinational media corporation, in the non-profit sector, in the renewable energy sector, in arts and entertainment, and have supported small to medium businesses and social enterprises to flourish.
 I am an ideas person and an action person – I make things happen.

 I have a Bachelor of Business (Organisational Communication) from QUT and a Graduate Diploma of Editing & Publishing from USQ.
 My most recent degree was a Master of Arts.
 In 2011 I wrote a Masters thesis in 2011 titled ‘Eco-Social Enterprise: A Hop, Skip & A Jump To Prosperity Without Growth’.
 I received Griffith Award for Academic Excellence in 2009 and achieved a GPA of 7 for my Master Of Arts.
 I’m still proud as bloody punch about that.

-Prior to being self-employed, I was with solar energy firm BioSolar, growing residential solar sales through media, social media, marketing, referral and testimonial campaigns.
+Prior to working remotely, I was with solar energy firm BioSolar, growing residential solar sales through media, social media, marketing, referral and testimonial campaigns.
 While there BioSolar grew from a small $1 million start up with a team of 20 to a $34 million company with a team of 200 and an extraordinary ‘big brand’ story to tell.

 In my early career, I worked for 6 years at The Courier-Mail/Sunday Mail as a writer and editor for real estate, employment and IT.
 I was widely respected as an IT writer and Internet analyst in the sector’s dot com heyday.